 One of the primary advantages to choosing creditors’ voluntary liquidation, rather than waiting to be compulsorily wound up is the level of directorial control.
 Choosing a CVL means you can find your own insolvency practitioner.
 Demonstrating you have taken a proactive role towards fulfilling your debt obligations is also beneficial, should there be investigations into directorial conduct.

-A creditors’ voluntary liquidation usually takes around 14 days to complete, although it may take considerably longer if the company’s situation is complicated.
+A creditors’ voluntary liquidation usually takes 6 months to 1 year to complete.
 That process is broken down into several stages:

 - Meeting with an Insolvency Practitioner

 - Liquidator Realises Assets.
 Reviews Creditor Claims, Deals With Staff

 - Liquidator Carries Out Investigations into the Company Affairs

 - Subsequent to the final meeting, the insolvency practitioner submits final paperwork to Companies House